What is Off the Job Training?

 • Learning that takes place during normal paid working hours

-Examples of Off-the-Job Training include:
+Examples of Off-the-Job Training

 • Face-to-face or online teaching and learning sessions with a trainer (during working hours)